cbonaco1/personal_page/README.md

-# Personal Page Repo
+# Personal Page

-This contains code for my peronal website.
+This contains code for my personal website.
+The site serves as a means to display programming work I have done, along with a professional resume.